GerHobbelt/cef-wiki/BranchesAndBuilding.md

 1\.
 Download the [automate-git.py script](https://bitbucket.org/chromiumembedded/cef/raw/master/tools/automate/automate-git.py).
 Use the most recent master version of this script even when building release branches.

 2\.
+On Linux: Chromium requires that certain packages be installed.
+You can install them by running the [install-build-deps.sh script](https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart.md#markdown-header-linux-setup) or by [explicitly running](https://bitbucket.org/chromiumembedded/cef/wiki/AutomatedBuildSetup.md#markdown-header-linux-configuration) the necessary installation commands.

+3\.
 Run the automate-git.py script at whatever interval is appropriate (for each CEF commit, once per day, once per week, etc).

 To build master: